The Reason (band)

 The Reason is a Canadian rock band, formed by Adam White and James Nelan in 2003 in Hamilton, Ontario.

 History

 Adam White (vocals) and James "Cubby" Nelan (guitar) formed The Reason in late 2003 after the passing of their punk rock band, Sewing With Nancie.
 Eventually adding Erik Mikalauskas (guitar), Cam Bordignon (drums; who replaced original drummer Joe Demars) and Sean Palmer (bass), The Reason began to write songs and immediately released their first EP - Problems Associated With Running.
 The band replaced Mikalauskas with Jeremy Widerman on guitar shortly afterwards, and went on tour.
 They soon signed to Smallman Records & Management after the label witnessed the band performing a concert.
-In the 12 months that followed they played over 200 shows across Canada and the northern USA, and quickly developed poise well beyond their short existence.
+In the 12 months that followed they played over 200 shows across Canada and the northern USA.